xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/rest.md

 }----------------------------------------------------------
 ```

-Logging could be disabled with `logRequests` option: ` @StubRest(logRequests = false)`
+Logging could be disabled with the `logRequests` option: `@StubRest(logRequests = false)`

 ## Container

 By default, [InMemoryTestContainerFactory](https://eclipse-ee4j.github.io/jersey.github.io/documentation/latest/test-framework.html#d0e18552)
-used.
+is used.

     In-Memory container is not a real container.
 It starts Jersey application and
     directly calls internal APIs to handle request created by client provided by
     test framework.
 There is no network communication involved.
 This containers
     does not support servlet and other container dependent features, but it is a
     perfect choice for simple unit tests.